This story was first published in May 2022. It has since been updated to reflect the latest government policies.

 But this potential policy has also created some strange bedfellows.

-Just days ago, The New York Times ran a piece urging Democrats to show restraint on the issue lest voters punish them at the polls.
+Earlier this year, The New York Times also ran a piece urging Democrats to show restraint on the issue lest voters punish them at the polls.
 In recent week, multiple pieces have appeared in The Atlantic that were critical of debt forgiveness, and a January report from the Brookings Institute argued that student loan debt forgiveness is actually regressive and a “a costly and ineffective way to reduce economic gaps by race or socioeconomic status.”

 What’s significant about all of that commentary is that it’s coming from the left-leaning political center, not the right.
-Which is to say that if we were to oversimplify, progressives are tending to support major debt forgiveness initiatives, while conservatives and moderates are tending to oppose them, or at least call for significant moderation.
+Which is to say that progressives have tended to support major debt forgiveness initiatives, while conservatives and moderates have tended to oppose them, or at least call for significant moderation.

 “The bottom line is that this is a big thing,” Gardner said.
 “Is it enough to shift the market?
 I don’t believe that it is.
 However it’s just adding on to a situation in which these younger would-be homebuyers are faced with all these obstacles.”